Visitation Rights in California

 - Sole legal custody: This is when a single parent has the responsibility to make decisions for their child.

 There are some cases that involve abuse or neglect.
 A judge may give sole physical custody to one parent and grant the other parent limited or supervised visits.
 In very serious cases, there may be no visitation at all.
 If one parent is limited to supervised visitation, their legal custody rights are likely limited as well.
 This may not always be the case and is based on the facts of each given case.

-Contact Our Orange County Child Custody Lawyers Today
+Contact Our Los Angeles County and Orange County Child Custody Lawyers Today

 Johnson Attorneys Group understands that visitation rights in California can seem complicated.
 We can help parents through this difficult time by helping you prepare arguments for your physical and legal custody arrangements.
-Our Orange County family lawyers are skilled negotiators with experience handling disagreements over child custody, visitation, child support, parentage, and more.
-We are located in Newport Beach and help clients all across Orange County.
+Our family lawyers are skilled negotiators with experience handling disagreements over child custody, visitation, child support, parentage, and more.
+We are located in Newport Beach and Los Angeles, helping clients all across Los Angeles County and Orange County.
 Call us to discuss how to obtain custody and visitation orders that are right for your family at (949) 942-8784 .